 Get Advice from Building Professionals

 If you are new to DIY or you decide to complete more advanced DIY activities, you should consult with someone who works in construction.
 They have the experience and knowledge required to do the work you are thinking about doing and they also know what can go wrong.
-In some instances, you may need to leave a particular type of job to the professionals to avoid problems later on.
+In some instances, you may need to leave a particular type of job to the professionals to avoid problems.
+For example, any welding work should be done by professional welding services with personnel that has gone to welding school or has gotten training or experience of some kind using welding equipment.
+There are several different risks that you incur when welding, from fire hazards to even damaging your eyesight, so avoid doing this yourself unless you truly know how.

 Invest in Storage and Allocate Storage Spaces